 IMPORTANT: Always release the throttle slightly when shifting speed ranges.
 This will significantly reduce shock loads to drivetrain components.
-Also, you should always reduce engine rpm when downshifting, as you can over-speed the engine.
+Also, you should always reduce engine rpm when downshifting, as you can overspeed the engine.
+Do not downshift while descending a grade.

-34. Transmission Control Locking Lever
+35. Transmission Control Locking Lever

 Prevents accidental transmission shifts.
-Mechanically locks the shift lever in position.
-Turn counterclockwise to release.
+Locks the shift lever in position.
+Turn counter-clockwise to release.
 Affects direction only.